15 Revolutionary Books Like The Alchemist You'll never stop reading

 If not for philosophy, read it for the adventure of a lifetime.

-Insightful read through the mind of an autistic child.
-But it emphasizes more on difference, being an outsider, or seeing the world in a revealing literal way.
+Insightful to read through the mind of an autistic child.
+But it emphasizes difference, being an outsider, or seeing the world in a revealing literal way.

-It is also a murder mystery, inspired by the author’s love for Sherlock Holmes stories.
+It is also a murder mystery inspired by the author’s love for stories about Sherlock Holmes.

-Christopher, the 15-year-old boy in the story is accused of killing the neighbor’s dog.
+Christopher, the 15-year-old boy in the story, is accused of killing the neighbor’s dog.
 He decides to investigate the truth.
 But his investigation leads to other surprising discoveries.
-But all is well that ends well.
+But all is well that ends.

-A delightful story about the brilliant mind of a young boy that will teach you about trust and honesty.
+A delightful story about the brilliant mind of a young boy who will teach you about trust and honesty.

 The Prophet is a book most gifted as it serves various occasions in a person’s life.
 The Prophet categorizes its dealings into chapters by work, love, marriage, eating and drinking, joy and sorrow, self-knowledge, teaching, friendship, prayer, pleasure, beauty, religion, crime and punishment, reason and passion, and death.